bwrrp/prsc.js/docs/prsc.not.md

 ## not() function

-Creates a parser that succeeds at the starting offset if the given parser fails and vice-versa.
+Creates a Parser that succeeds at the starting offset if the given parser fails and vice-versa.

 <b>Signature:</b>